 (Re-upping this post from a few years ago as we approach the season when the empty chair at the table seems to loom larger than life.
 This was originally posted January 11, 2016) For his final State of the Union address, President Barack Obama plans to feature an empty chair to bring attention to the […]

 Check out all episodes of The Till here.

-Carmen LaBerge is a writer, speaker, and host of the daily Christian talk radio show The Reconnect.
-She is also in her ninth year serving as the President of the Presbyterian Lay Committee, a ministry that’s been working to equip Christians for faithful witness for more than 50 years.
+Carmen LaBerge is a writer, speaker, and Christian talk-radio host.
+Since seminary, Carmen has served in congregational, national renewal, and media ministries all with the goal of equipping Christians for faithful witness in the real world.
 She seeks to mobilize Christians to get off the sidelines and into the cultural conversations of the day in ways that honor Jesus.

 Carmen is a graduate of the University of Florida with an M.Div. from Princeton.
 She lives near Nashville, Tennessee, with her husband and family.

 In just 60 seconds, be challenged to “think about what you are thinking about” and to take action.